Chart Color Schemes

 Household Composition

-Flinders Park features high concentrations of group households, with a fairly typical median household size
+Flinders Park features high concentrations of group households, with a lower-than-average median household size

 Family households account for 68.5% of all households, including 29.9% couples with children, 25.7% couples without children, and 11.4% single parent families.
 Non-family households constitute the remaining 31.5%, with lone person households at 27.4% and group households comprising 4.1%.
-The median household size is 2.4 people, which aligns with the Greater Adelaide average.
+The median household size is 2.4 people, smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households